samuelbl/demoshop/README.md

 # DemoShop API

 Spring Boot Crud API demonstrates how to implement simple CRUD operations with a `Employee` entity.
-The construction of DB structure can be seen in the file `ER.png`
+DB structure can be seen in the file `ER.png`

 ## What's inside